-- Deploy a master agent on a machine in the department infrastructure.
+- Deploy a master agent on a machine in the company infrastructure.

 - Make sure you have an account with local Administrator permissions on all computers that you want to discover.

-- Make sure that client computers are powered on and configured to allow discovery: the Remote Scheduled Tasks Management (RPC) firewall rule must allow inbound traffic.
+- Make sure that client computers are powered on and configured to allow discovery: the Remote Scheduled Tasks Management (RPC and RPC-EPMAP) firewall rules must allow inbound traffic.

 - On client computers that run a Windows desktop OS, the Windows Management Instrumentation (WMI-In) firewall rule must be configured allow inbound traffic.

 - If you plan to install Veeam backup agents as part of the discovery procedure, make sure that client computers are configured to allow installation: the File and Printer Sharing (SMB-In) firewall rule must allow inbound traffic.

 - If you plan to assign a backup policy as part of the discovery procedure, create a new backup policy or check and if necessary customize one of the predefined policies.

 For details, see Accessing Veeam Availability Console.

 - Do one of the following:

 - [For Service Provider Global Administrator, Service Provider Administrator] In the menu on the left, click Discovery.